Safestore and Our Environment

 Mandatory greenhouse gas (“GHG”) emissions reporting (wholly owned stores only)

-This report was undertaken in accordance with the mandatory greenhouse gas (“GHG”) emissions reporting requirements outlined under the Companies Act 2006 (Strategic Report and Directors’ Report) Regulations 2013 (the “2013 Regulations”) and the Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018 (the “2018 Regulations”).
-This requires Safestore Holdings plc (“Safestore”) to produce a Streamlined Energy and Carbon Report.
-This report contains our GHG disclosure for the 2021/22 reporting period.
+This report was undertaken in accordance with the mandatory greenhouse gas (“GHG”) emissions reporting requirements outlined under the Companies Act 2006 (Strategic Report and Directors’ Report) Regulations 2013 (the ”2013 Regulations”) and the Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018 (the ”2018 Regulations”).
+This requires Safestore Holdings plc (“Safestore”) to produce a Streamlined Energy and Carbon Report as per Environmental Reporting Guidelines (March 2019).
+This report contains our GHG disclosure for the 2022/23 reporting period.

-We have 130 stores in the UK, 29 stores in France, 9 stores in the Netherlands, 6 stores in Belgium, and 5 stores in Spain.
-During the 2021/22 reporting period we acquired a store in Christchurch (UK), opened a new store in Bow (London, UK).
-We also acquired 15 stores located across the Netherlands and Belgium in April.
+We have 132 stores in the UK, 29 stores in France, 11 stores in the Netherlands, 6 stores in Belgium and 10 stores in Spain.
+During the 2022/23 reporting period we opened stores in Morden and Wigan (UK).
+We also opened 6 stores located across Spain.

 Download